Network Stakeholders

 Arx Operators

 Arx Operators are the service providers of the Arcium Network, they run the Arx MPC node software on their physical hardware infrastructure in order to participate in the execution of Computations, earning rewards proportional to the computational jobs they complete.
 When launching an Arx node, the operator specifies the amount of computational resources their node can provide to the Network, however, in order for the hardware resources to become eligible to do work, the total amount of collateral staked to the Arx node must be proportional to its computational resources (see the Staking section for more).
 Operators must also specify if their Arx node is equipped with a TEE, enabling participation in Computations where the Computation Customer specifically requires the use of a TEE.
 In addition to available computational resources and TEE-status, Computation Customers also select Arx nodes (in Clusters) based on their historical reputations (see the Slashing section).
 Thus, an Arx Operator focuses on designing and operating a maximally reliable service to maintain their reputation in order to receive a continual flow of computational work (reputation is assessed off-chain by Computation Customers based on, for example, historical slashing record, completed Computation statistics, etc.).
-To further grow their business, an operator can opt to increase the amount of infrastructure resources that they provide to the network.
+To further grow their business, an operator can opt to increase the amount of infrastructure resources that they provide to the Network.

 Arx Operators have two income streams, the first being rewards resulting from an obligatory self-delegation of stake, and the second being fees charged on 3rd-party delegations to their Arx nodes (see the 3rd-Party Delegators section below).
 The obligatory minimum self-delegation of stake is used to cover the costs of scheduled migrations if needed.